locke8/weaponmark/README.md

 Weaponmark is easy to use.
 You don't need to learn the command line parameters first, just leave them off and the program will ask you for the inputs.

 ## Quick Example:
-A fist fighter with 4 Dexterity and 4 in the skill "Brawl" punches with 8 hit dice.
+A fist fighter with 4 Dexterity and 4 in the skill *Brawl* punches with 8 hit dice.
 She also has 4 Strength; this becomes her Damage Dice.

 Here is what that looks like in Weaponmark: